Jane Douglass White: Theater career

 In 1969 White was operating the Grist Mill Playhouse, an Actor's Equity theater company, in Andover, New Jersey.

 Janet and Jane

 In 1972, White partnered with mezzo soprano Janet Baird Weisiger to form the duo "Janet and Jane."
 The two toured the United States playing and singing Christian music; they recorded three albums together and in 1976 were averaging ten concert performances a month.
 By 1980, White was managing Messiah Music, a small Christian music publisher.

 In 1991 White was still active in Prison Fellowship, Charles Colson's prison ministries program.
 White was providing seminar programs for the incarcerated and their families.

-Gail and Jane would remain married for 58 years until his death in 2006.
+Gail and Jane White would remain married for 58 years until his death in 2006.